Marilyn Slaby

 Marilyn Slaby (born November 19, 1939) is a former Republican member of the Ohio House of Representatives, who served the 41st District from her appointment in 2012 to 2018.
 She served the same district in 2004.
-She is the wife of former representative Lynn Slaby.
+She is married to former representative Lynn Slaby.

 Life and career

 A graduate of Heidelberg College, Slaby worked as an educator for much of her life and for ten years has served on the Summit County Board of Elections.
 Slaby serves as vice-chair of the Summit County Central Committee and is an elected member of the Republican State Central Committee.
 She has owned multiple small businesses.

 Slaby, and her husband, former Rep. Lynn Slaby, have three children and four grandchildren.